Sunday Worship: 10:00 AM

 In the late 1950’s, many members began to feel the need for the stability and backing that being part of a denominational church would provide.
 Correspondence with the Rev. Carl J. Wolfe, associate executive of the Synod of New Jersey, began.
 Rev. Wolfe’s affiliation committee had conducted a survey of the Lincroft area residents and the Lincroft Community Church joined the United Presbyterian Church on January 31, 1960, chartered as Lincroft Presbyterian Church.
 At that time the Rev. Harlan Durfee of the Westminster Presbyterian Church was appointed to serve as moderator of the new Session.
 Not long afterwards the Rev. William Mills was installed as the first Presbyterian pastor on October 9th of that year.

-Within two years the membership doubled to 164 members.
+Within two years of Rev. Mills arrival the membership doubled to 164 members.
 Session, under the leadership of Stanley Stilwell, began searching for property in the Lincroft area on which to erect a new church structure.
 The search took him from Tinton Falls (then called New Shrewsbury) to Colts Neck and north to Middletown.
 Session finally chose an 18 acre parcel of farm land on the corner of Everett Road and West Front Street that had a house on it suitable for a manse.
 The congregation approved the purchase of the land on September 16, 1962.

 Architect’s plans were drawn and fund drives were started to construct a church building.
 Not all members were happy with the plans to move, and to complicate matters further, many members were employees of AT&T. AT&T was opening a new software development facility in Illinois and moved the software operations based in Holmdel to Illinois.
 Employees were given the option of relocating or leaving the company.
 Once the dust settled, almost half of the membership of Lincroft Presbyterian Church had moved to Illinois and the remaining congregation was left to build the new church building.